cjohnston96/api-project-backend/README.md

 # Welcome to My Stock Forecasting API!

-In this project, I built out a server side interactive database using Node.js, Express, and MongoDB to search 10 stocks and view data from forecast models that I built!
+In this project, I built out a server side interactive database using Node.js, Express, and MongoDB and Mongoose to search 10 stocks and view data from forecast models that I built!
 All of the data I used to seed my database with are from [Yahoo Finance](www.finance.yahoo.com/).
 All of the data i created from my forecasting methods were done in RStudio.
+All CRUD testing was done using Postman.

 ## To check it out, click [HERE](https://api-project-backend.herokuapp.com/)

 ## To work with on your personal machine:

 1. Clone (or fork and clone) my repo